sam-hearst/fetch_thome/README.md

 # Overview

 This is my project for the take home assessment for fetch.
 I am using Google Cloud Platform and BigQuery as my SQL dialect.
-All information around my pocesses and the answers to the take home can be found here.
+All information around my processes and the answers to the take home can be found here.

 # Loading data into BigQuery